Luca Lezzerini: Club career

 Lezzerini is a youth exponent from Fiorentina.
 He made his Serie A debut on 1 November 2015 against Frosinone.
 He replaced fellow goalkeeper Ciprian Tătărușanu after 71 minutes in a 4–1 home win.

 After a loan, Avellino signed Lezzerini outright on 10 July 2017.

-On 30 June 2022, Lezzerini moved to Brescia as a part of the move of Jesse Joronen from Brescia to Venezia.
+On 30 June 2022, Lezzerini moved to Brescia, as a part of the move of Jesse Joronen from Brescia to Venezia.

+On 1 August 2025, Lezzerini returned to Fiorentina on a one-season contract, with club option to extend for two more seasons.